Liz & Dick

-Synopsis
+Plot

 Throughout the film, Elizabeth and Richard appear in a dark room and reminisce about their life together.
 On August 5, 1984 in Celigny, Switzerland, an elderly Richard is writing what would be his last letter to Elizabeth and recalls the first time he saw her at a Hollywood party.
 He then finishes the letter and goes to rest.

 In July 1961, Richard flies to Rome, Italy to begin filming as Mark Antony in Cleopatra, which stars Elizabeth.
 He tries to compliment her but it comes off as rude.
 Later he goes to a restaurant where Elizabeth is dining and attempts to make her like him; again he comes off as rude and she leaves abruptly.
 His wife Sybil is suspicious of his intentions.
 Later, during filming of Cleopatra, Elizabeth has a change of heart and invites Richard into her trailer for a drink.
 However, she accuses him of trying to seduce her.

 Eventually they succumb to their attractions and begin an on-set affair that soon makes national news.
 Later, during a private gathering, Richard publicly asks Elizabeth whether she loves him or her husband, Eddie Fisher.
 She confesses that she loves him more and splits from Eddie.
 Richard showers Elizabeth with expensive jewels in Rome, but returns to Sybil after she attempts suicide; Richard and Elizabeth part ways after Sybil refuses to divorce him.
 Elizabeth is briefly hospitalized for overdosing on pills and Cleopatra's filming ends bitterly.

 Three months later, Elizabeth is relaxing in Gstaad, Switzerland with her family, but feels bored.
 She meets up with Richard and they resume their affair.
 When she learns that Richard will be filming The V.I.P.s (1963) with Sophia Loren, she convinces the film's director Anthony Asquith to fire Loren and hire her, which he eventually does.
 The relationship is derailed again when Sybil and Eddie refuse to divorce them; then Sybil gives Richard a divorce.
 They are heavily criticized by the media; their union is labeled "erotic vagrancy" by The Vatican.
 Eddie divorces Elizabeth, who marries Richard in March 1964.